andreacfromtheapp/elm_vite_tailwind_template/README.md

 - [vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm): compile an Elm module with hot-module reload.
 - [vite-plugin-webfont-dl](https://github.com/feat-agency/vite-plugin-webfont-dl): inject Google Fonts to improve website's performance.
 - [vite-plugin-favicon](https://github.com/josh-hemphill/vite-plugin-favicon): automatically generate your favicons.
+- [vite-plugin-compress](https://github.com/alloc/vite-plugin-compress): compress your bundle and assets.

+#### Would be nice to have/Left to the user

+There a number of funcionalities that would help with web dev best practices but that are left out.
+Either because they are intended to use with more "*traditional js setups*" or don't easily/immediately relate/integrate with Elm's way of doing things.
+Hereby there's a list of *honorable mentions* if you will:

 - [vite-imagetools](https://github.com/JonasKruckenberg/imagetools): load and transform images using url query parameters.
-- [vite-plugin-compress](https://github.com/alloc/vite-plugin-compress): compress your bundle and assets.

 ### Elm